-In a report published by Microsoft, there are at least 1.3 billion devices running on Windows 10 today.
-This number shows the sheer number of people who rely on operating systems every day.
-However, while Windows 10 is surely a reliable OS, it is not without flaws.
+In a Microsoft report, at least 1.3 billion devices are running on Windows 10 today, which shows the sheer number of people who rely on operating systems daily.
+However, while Windows 10 is undoubtedly a reliable OS, it is not without flaws.

 To compensate for these issues, Windows 10 regularly update its software to provide more solutions for users.
 Nonetheless, there will be times that users will encounter errors as Windows 10 is stuck on restarting.